ReceiptToSheet

 2. Review the extracted data (merchant, date, total, category)

 No CSV download.
 No import.
 No third-party automation middleware.
-The data goes directly from photo to spreadsheet.
+The data goes from photo to spreadsheet.

 Step-by-Step Setup Guide

-Here's how to go from zero to automatic receipt scanning in under five minutes.
+Here's how to go from zero to automatic receipt scanning in under 5 minutes.

 Step 1: Prepare Your Google Sheet

 Open the Google Sheet where you want receipt rows to land.
 Make sure it has a header row with the columns you want to populate.
-ReceiptToSheet can map to any columns you define.
+ReceiptToSheet maps to whatever columns you define.

 Common column layouts: